 DeMarvin Leal Scouting Report

-Versatility is one of the most valuable attributes in the NFL, so let’s start Leal’s scouting report right there.
-The Texas A&M defensive lineman is one of the most versatile linemen in the nation.
-The Aggies have used him in every conceivable alignment along the defensive front during his two seasons in College Station.
+Versatility is one of the most valuable attributes in the NFL so let’s start Leal’s scouting report right there.
+The Texas A&M DL is one of the most versatile linemen in the nation.
+The Aggies have used him in every conceivable alignment along the defensive front, with significant exposure at 3-tech, 5-tech, and as a traditional 4-3 defensive end.
 Leal has demonstrated the ability to play with his hand in the ground or stood up, with no discernible difference in his capacity to impact the game.

 In addition to his size and athletic ability, Leal is blessed with remarkable arm length.
 This enables him to be disruptive in multiple ways.
 Leal uses his length at the point of attack to cause issues in the ground game.
 Additionally, he uses his arms to get up and disrupt the ball in the air.

 Although his pass-rush plan is a work in progress, Leal appears to have several tools in his armory.
 He’s exhibited the ability to use push-pull, bull rush, and spin moves to find a way to win.
 His bull rush contains excellent power, routinely moving men upfield and into the path of their quarterback.